 - Freeways with increased speed limits experienced a 15% increase in fatalities and 17% increase in fatality rates.

 - 35% increase in fatalities in states with 70 mph speed limits and 38% increase in fatalities in states with 75 mph speed limits.

 - When speeds increase from 40 mph to 60 mph, the crash energy that needs to be managed rises by 125%.

-It’s important to note that while speed plays a huge role in the severity of a crash, it’s not the only contributing factor.
+According to accident lawyers at Larry R. Williams, PLLC, it’s important to note that while speed plays a huge role in the severity of a crash, it’s not the only contributing factor.
 There are multiple determinants that assist in the reason the speed increase influences vehicle collisions, and the size of the vehicles is one of them.
 The larger the mass difference in vehicles, the more one party is severely affected than the other.
 This also affects bicyclists, pedestrians and motorcyclists when hit by a larger vehicle.

 Methods Of Speed Enforcement